toshi38/ynab-csv/README.md

 ## Privacy

 Your data never leaves your computer.
 All the processing happens locally.
-This is part of the reason Firefox and Safari have issues saving the new file.

-## Known Issues

-**Safari** will save the file with the filename as `Unknown`.
-For best support use **Chrome** for now.

 ## Reporting Issues